raspberrypilearning/comic-character/en/step_8.md

 You will now update the `currentHeroIndex` based on the direction parameter passed to the function.

-This could either be +1 to find he next slide, or -1 to find the previous slide.
+This could either be +1 to find the next slide, or -1 to find the previous slide.

 --- task ---